 As an advance over the state of the art, we proposed to further develop the ESSnet-Culture framework in the direction pointed at by the New European Agenda for Culture, with a specific orientation to The Societal Dimension of Culture.

 Who is behind MESOC?

-MESOC will be carried forward by 10 partners from 7 European countries (namely: Belgium, Croatia, France, Greece, Italy, Romania and Spain) to which Finland and Poland should be added as including a non-partner City, which will however be touched by some crucial project activities.
+MESOC was carried forward by 10 partners from 7 European countries (namely: Belgium, Croatia, France, Greece, Italy, Romania and Spain) to which Finland and Poland should be added as including a non-partner City, which were however touched by some crucial project activities.

 eConcult (ES), KEA European Affairs (BE), DAStU - Politecnico di Milano (IT), University of Barcelona - School of Economics and Business (ES), Relais Culture Europe (FR), City of Rijeka (HR), City of Athens - DAEM (GR), City of Cluj Napoca - Cluj Cultural Center (RO), Worldcunch (FR), University of Rijeka (HR).